- Our Story

 At Communion time, ministers will bring the Body and Blood of Christ to various stations in the front of the church.
 We process from the pews to the distributor, and follow the practice of bowing our head before receiving the Sacrament.
 The Body of Christ may be received in the hand or can be placed directly into the mouth opening the mouth and holding out the tongue.
 The Blood of Christ is distributed in common cups; the distributor wipes the cup clean after each recipient’s sip.
 It is not appropriate to take a host and dip it into the cup.
 To read more background concerning “etiquette” surrounding the Eucharist, see the United States Conference of Catholic Bishops website.

 A parish includes community life and it is sometimes necessary to include certain parish announcements after communion.
 We try to always keep this as brief as possible but sometimes this may be a little more extensive or even include a guest speaker.
-Please stay during this time so as to find new ways you can be part of this community.
+Please stay during this time to find new ways you can be part of our community.

 Every second Sunday of the month, after 9:00 am and 11:00 am Mass we have donuts, coffee and juice in the church hall (on the lower level).
 Come on down.

 Stop and chat with the priest after Mass.
 Before Mass, hospitality ministers at church entrances can answer your questions.
 If you have a need during Mass, including a need for medical attention, hospitality ministers in each section can assist you.
 If we can assist you in any other way, please contact us!